Disadvantages of Universal Life Insurance

 The COI within these policies increases as you age.
 Early years have relatively low COI charges, allowing cash value to build.
 Later years see substantial COI increases, requiring more funds to maintain coverage.

 If the cash value doesn't grow as projected, you'll need to pay higher premiums to keep your policy active.
-This can create a financial squeeze in retirement when income may be lower, but life insurance costs are at their highest.
+This can create a financial squeeze in retirement when income may be lower, but universal life insurance costs are at their highest.

 uninsured icon